isomerpages/nlb-biblioasia/_apr-to-jun-2013/Icons of Learning: The Redesign of the Modern Library.md

 Today, libraries play a critical role as the main public advocate of reading and literacy in Singapore.
 Libraries provide equal access to print and digital resources for all age groups and for all segments of society.
 Beyond this, libraries in Singapore are well-loved public spaces.
 When compared with international libraries in other cities with populations of over 1 million people, Singapore libraries ranked second in terms of visits per capita.[^19]

-Singapores libraries have become social learning hubs.
+Singapore's libraries have become social learning hubs.
 Libraries draw people together in a neutral social space where they interact through shared learning activities such as talks, book clubs and group discussions.
-By enabling such public interactions, libraries promote tolerance, civility and graciousness, and help to build social ties that moderate the behaviour of the community positively.
-In the current digital age, when people are becoming increasingly disconnected from their communities and socially isolated, libraries play a significant role in ensuring that we remain connected to each other not just remotely through the Internet, but also through close social ties.
+By enabling such public interactions, libraries promote tolerance, civility and graciousness, and help build social ties that moderate the behaviour of the community positively.
+In the current digital age, when people are becoming increasingly disconnected from their communities and socially isolated, libraries play a significant role in ensuring that we remain connected to each other not just remotely through the internet, but also through close social ties.

-<center>An inspiring library building is more than the sum of its spaces.
-It is a symbol of the power of ideas and knowledge, and a declaration of national pride, achievement, history and power.</center>
+&gt; An inspiring library building is more than the sum of its spaces.
+It is a symbol of the power of ideas and knowledge, and a declaration of national pride, achievement, history and power.

-Libraries are also becoming social spaces that encourage interaction between people and also between people and information.
+Libraries are also becoming social spaces that encourage interaction between people as well as between people and information.
 For instance, libraries are curating exhibitions to initiate interaction between library resources and patrons.
 Such exhibitions not only showcase the rich collections that libraries offer, but also open a doorway to local history and heritage.
-The National Library’s recent *Campaign City* exhibition, for instance, highlighted diverse efforts in nationbuilding over the years, and also enabled re-interpretations of these campaigns via artworks by commissioned artists and youth.
+The National Library’s recent *Campaign City* exhibition, for instance, highlighted diverse nation-building efforts over the years, and enabled reinterpretations of these campaigns via artworks by commissioned artists and youths.

 Library design is thus important in enabling libraries to remain relevant to users.
 It impacts the ability of libraries to reach out to people and to promote social and creative interaction.
 The reconceptualisation of libraries and the reshaping of library spaces around user needs acknowledge that libraries are uniquely placed to support the development of a knowledgeable people.

-Library design in Singapore has already taken some steps toward the transformative and the inspirational with the creation of the National Library building in 2005,[^20] Bishan Public Library in 2006,[^21] and the recently launched Library@Chinatown in January 2013.[^22] The creative use of library space will go a step further with the opening of Library@Orchard in 2014.[^23]
+Library design in Singapore has already taken some steps toward the transformative and the inspirational with the creation of the National Library building in 2005,[^20] Bishan Public Library in 2006,[^21] and the recently launched library@chinatown in January 2013.[^22] The creative use of library space will go a step further with the opening of library@orchard in 2014.[^23]

 <img style="width:80%;" src="/images/Vol%209%20Issue%201/Icons%20of%20Learning/National%20Libary%20building2.jpg">
- <div style="background-color: white;">The National Libary building at Victoria Street. <i>© National Libary Board.</i></div>
+ <div style="background-color: white;">The National Libary building on Victoria Street. <i>© National Libary Board.</i></div>

-In order to remain relevant, the re-imagining of future libraries in Singapore must accommodate the changing roles and functions of libraries.
+In order to remain relevant, the reimagining of future libraries in Singapore must accommodate the changing roles and functions of libraries.
 The mission of libraries to promote reading and literacy to create readers for life, learning communities and a knowledgeable nation will continue to be important, but Singapore’s future libraries must evolve to continue to draw library users through inspiring and transformative spaces and services.

 <div>
 <b>Joanna Tan</b> is a Manager with the National Library Board’s Strategic Planning division.
-She was formerly the managing editor of BiblioAsia, and a researcher and editor for Singapore Infopedia.
+She was formerly the managing editor of *BiblioAsia*, and a researcher and editor for Singapore Infopedia.
 Her research interests include Singapore history and heritage, design and children’s literature.</div>
 <br>